-As per GST law, aggregate turnover includes all taxable supplies, exempt supplies, export of goods or services or both and inter-state supplies of a person having the same PAN, to be computed on all India basis and excludes CGST/SGST, IGST, UGGST and cess.
+As per GST law, aggregate turnover includes all taxable supplies, exempt supplies, export of goods or services or both and inter-state supplies of a person having the same PAN, to be computed on all India basis and excludes;

 This means, for calculating the above threshold limit, the aggregate turnover shall include all supplies made by the taxable person, whether on his own account or made on behalf of all his principals.

 Please remember that the aggregate turnover criteria have to be determined based on Permanent Account Number (PAN).
-This means if the person has 4 branches in different states, turnover of all branches will be considered to calculate aggregate turnover as it’s to be calculated based on Permanent Account Number (PAN) of the person issued by the tax department.
+This means if a person has 4 branches in different states, turnover of all branches will be considered to calculate aggregate turnover as it’s to be calculated based on the person’s Permanent Account Number (PAN) issued by the tax department.

 However, Aggregate turnover does not include the value of inward supplies on which tax is payable on reverse charge basis.